IDMNYU/SeniorProject-F2020-Fitzgerald/schedule.md

   * Document your process and project [on your website](website.md).

 #### [Week 15, Mon Dec 14](#)
-* Final One On One Review
+* End of semster show